-First using a butter knife, Jason pull out the milk glass insulator at the top of our old zinc lid.
+- First using a butter knife, Jason pull out the milk glass insulator at the top of our old zinc lid.
 Any Ball jar lid would work.
 If you didn’t have an old lid use a new one….it would probably be easier to cut!

-He then cut the opened with his Rotozip drill while I held down the jar.
+- He then cut the opened with his Rotozip drill while I held down the jar.

-The we put it on the sconce and screwed on the threaded shade holder.
+- Next, we put it on the sconce and screwed on the threaded shade holder.

 - This was our first Ball jar choice we later decided the vintage blue looked better:).
 This pic was taken at about 10:30 last night… I was determined to get this done!
 Ha!

 - Figure out what Ball jar looks best (I chose a vintage blue one)